Legal Guidance for Extraordinary Ability Professionals Seeking an EB1A Green Card.

-EB1A green card is an employment-based first preference category available to persons of “extraordinary ability” in the sciences, arts, education, business, or athletics.
+An EB1A green card is an employment-based first preference category available to persons of “extraordinary ability” in the sciences, arts, education, business, or athletics.

 EB1A’s “extraordinary ability” must be demonstrated through sustained national or international acclaim.
-Extraordinary ability is a measure of competence that indicates the individual is among the small percentage of those who have risen to the very top of their field of endeavor.
+Extraordinary ability is a measure of competence that indicates the individual is among the small percentage of those who have risen to the very top of their field of expertise.
 In addition, the person must have their achievements recognized through extensive documentation.

-Foreign national or U.S. employer may file an EB1A I-140 petition seeking categorization as an employment-based first-preference extraordinary ability individual in the sciences, arts, education, business, or athletics.
+A foreign national or U.S. employer may file an EB1A I-140 petition seeking categorization as an employment-based first-preference extraordinary ability individual in the sciences, arts, education, business, or athletics.

-To be eligible for the EB1A category, an applicant must have extraordinary abilities and achievements in the sciences, arts, education, business, or athletics, as evidenced by continuous national or international recognition and whose accomplishments have been recognized and extensively documented.
+To be eligible for the EB1A green card category, an applicant must have extraordinary abilities and achievements in the sciences, arts, education, business, or athletics, as evidenced by continuous national or international recognition and whose accomplishments have been recognized and extensively documented.
 Furthermore, the individual must be coming to the United States to continue working in the field of their expertise, and their work will benefit the United States.

 One of the EB1A green card benefits is no requirement for a specific job offer from a U.S. employer.
 Instead, the EB1A green card applicant can petition for themselves.